Special procedural guarantees

 According to Article 75(2) of the Asylum Act, applicants in need of special procedural guarantees or with Special Reception Needs maybe subjected to the Accelerated Procedure or the Border Procedure only if they represent a threat to national security or public order, due to their activity or membership to a certain group.[8]
 In practice, according to IGI-DAI, unaccompanied children or persons in need of special procedural guarantees are not channelled in the accelerated or border procedure.[9]

 In 2022, in Rădăuţi a woman who was HIV positive was assessed in an accelerated procedure, she appealed the decision and was also rejected by the court.
-There were no cases to report on in 2023.
+No such cases were reported since 2023.

 [1] Article 5^1(5) Asylum Act.

-[2] Article 5^1(6) Asylum Act.
+[2] ibid.
+Article 5^1(6).
 IGI-DAI monitors the situation of applicants with special needs upon reception and, together with the competent authorities, will ensure that assistance is given throughout the entire asylum procedure.

 [4] Information provided by IGI-DAI, 18 January 2024.